MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/10-row-level-security.md

 **The estimated time to complete the lab is 45 minutes**

-In this lab you will create a many-to-many relationship between the **Salesperson** table and the **Sales** table.
-You will also enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).
+In this lab you will enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).

 In this lab you learn how to:

-- Configure many-to-many relationships

 - Enforce row-level security

 ### **Lab story**

 This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
 You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:
+However, if you intend to work through multiple labs, we suggest you do them in the following order:

 1. Prepare Data in Power BI Desktop